-3.4.4 Members of the multidisciplinary team for head and neck cancer
+3.4.4 Members of the multidisciplinary team for oesophagogastric cancer

 The multidisciplinary team should be composed of the core disciplines that are integral to providing good care.
 Team membership should reflect both clinical and supportive care aspects of care.
 Pathology and radiology expertise are essential.